ARNOLD/CLARKE – John Albert Arnold / John Albert Clarke (1899-1918)

 • Rank: Private

-• Regiment: 21st & 7th City of London Battalion: London Regiment
+• Regiments: 21st & 7th City of London Battalion: London Regiment

 • Death Place: Villers-Bretonneux, France